circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 and the [Bitbucket permissions model](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-Scopes).

 **Read Permission**
-- get a user's email address
+- Get a user's email address

 **Write Permissions**
-- add deploy keys to a repo
+- Add deploy keys to a repo
-- add service hooks to a repo
+- Add service hooks to a repo
-- get a list of a user's repos
+- Get a list of a user's repos
-- add an SSH to a user's account
+- Add an SSH key to a user's account

 **Note:**
 CircleCI only asks for